-EXISTS Operator in SQL Server
+EXISTS Operator in SQL Server with Examples

-In this article, I am going to discuss the EXISTS Operator in SQL Server with examples.
+In this article, I am going to discuss EXISTS Operator in SQL Server with Examples.
 Please read our previous article where we discussed the SQL Server SOME Operator with examples.
 At the end of this article, you will understand what exactly EXISTS Operator is and when and how to use this operator in SQL Server.

 What is EXISTS Operator in SQL Server?